venkatasai-kadamati/ofac_sdn_parser/documentation/additional_resources_info.md

 5. Namespaces

    - You can't just choose any namespace you like when parsing an existing XML file.
 Your code must use the namespace that the XML document was designed with.
    - Namespaces look like URLs but don't necessarily point to an actual webpage.
 They serve as unique identifiers.

+6. Approachs
+   - (✔) Direct parsing into CSV # working and using this method
+     - We have identified that the
+   - (❌) Intermediate parsing into JSON then CSV
+     -